recruiterphp/recruiter/docs/repeatable-jobs.rst

    ;

-| Per eliminare uno scheduler attivo é possibile utilizzare il comando console `scheduler:remove` e seguirne le istruzioni.
+| To remove an active scheduler, you can use the console command `scheduler:remove` and follow its instructions.

 .. code-block:: bash